Why October is a Great Time for Lawn Recovery

 If you’ve ever spent September admiring a neighbor’s thick, green lawn while staring at your own thin patch, don’t tell yourself to “deal with it next spring.”
 By the time March rolls around, you may be starting from scratch instead of building on something solid.

-October is often your prime real opportunity to set up next year’s success.
+October is often your best real opportunity to set up next year’s success.
 Waiting until spring may cost more than you think.

 The economics of waiting